crazypokerk/crazypokerk/README.md

-- 👋 Hi, I’m @crazypokerk
+- 👋 Hi, I’m @crazypokerk enthusiast gamer.
+I'd like steam, epic, orgin etc...
 - 👀 I’m interested in gym.
+"Change the boss in the gym"🙈
 - 🌱 I’m currently learning JavaScript.
-- 💞️ I’m looking to collaborate on crop.
+- 💞️ I’m non-single, but looking for god of coder.
-- 📫 How to reach me ...
+- 📫 reach me: Steam account: crazypokerk.
+Alaways online, come on~

 <!---
 crazypokerk/crazypokerk is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.